sfkleach/JinXML/README.md

 ## How much XML?

+Not so much.
 JinXML is based on the minimal XML subset [MinXML](https://github.com/sfkleach/MinXML) that uses the three types of tags from XML:

 * Start tags, with attributes.
 * End tags.
 * Empty (or "fused") tags, with attributes.

-It does not embrace the wider range of XML bells and whistles:
+But it does not embrace the wider range of XML bells and whistles:

 * Character data - not included (see below for explanation).
 * Comments - allowed but discarded.